 The Jira Support Team

 A lone Jira Administrator is not a support team.
 It takes a village.
 Along with a Jira Advisory Board, Rachel recommends having a team of Jira Ambassadors who serve as liaisons between you and the Jira users you support.
 These could be Project Leads, or other power users who have a good understanding of Jira.
 Ambassadors are important allies in answering common questions or getting the word out when there’s a change to your application or your procedures.

 In what is perhaps the most creative suggestion in the Jira Strategy Admin Workbook, Rachel suggests creating a few fictional characters to help disseminate information.
 She uses the Jira Genie and Gerry the Jira Gerbil.
 Jira users receive a lot of notifications.
 Fictional personas help messages stand out, get opened, read and shared.
-(I’d rather not speculate as to why we’re more likely to read a message from a fictional character than from one of our actual co-workers says about as humans…) Plus, it’s almost always advantageous to deliver important information with a light and humorous tone.
+(I’d rather not speculate as to why we’re more likely to read a message from a fictional character than from one of our actual co-workers…) Plus, it’s almost always advantageous to deliver important information with a light and humorous tone.

 There is one time when Jira is not the best way to manage Jira - during an upgrade or a "lock and rebuild" reindex.
 Your plans, notes and documentation will be temporarily unavailable at that time.One solution, if you're using ProForma forms for your documentation, is to download a spreadsheet of the relevant information before starting your upgrade or reindex.

 The job of managing your Jira application is a big one.
 You can be successful with the right tools and the right team.

 Other articles in this series: